AdamRussellGIT/algorithms-COMP20290/README.md

 This class contains a method which prints out instructions on how to solve the towers of Hanoi problem for an inputted N number of disks and 3 towers.
 The method works recursively.

 ### ThreeSumA.java && ThreeSumB.java
 These classes contain two different implementations of a method which returns the number of triples i, j, k such that a[i] + a[j] + a[k] = 0.
-In each class timings were considered to see which implementation was better.
+In each class timings were considered to see which implementation was better.<br/>
 *N.B.
 Due to the use of a special In.class class, these classes were ran and tested outside of my IDE, in the command prompt.
 The timings can be seen in the Analysis Timings Google Sheet associated with this repo.*

 ### Sorting.java